Ncrawfo72/Code-python-part-2/README.md

 ### refelction
 This assignment was rather straight forward, but I still struggled with getting the tempature sensor to accurately read the tempature on to the LCD.
-I do have to thank kaz for the code as he was a heavy part in helping me with my code.
+I do have to thank Chatgpt for the code as he was a heavy part in helping me with my code.
 With help from kaz I was able to get my LCD to accruately display my readings from the tempature sesnor.

 ### Wiring